arononak/github-actions-gnome-extension/README.md

 > **Warning**<br>
 > The GitHub logo is a trademark of Microsoft.<br>
-> This extension is not affiliated, funded, or in any way associated with Microsoft and GitHub.
+> This extension is not affiliated, funded, or in any way associated with Microsoft and GitHub.<br>
+> If you have any feedback, please contact me at arononak@gmail.com